 In game, this means explosions and gunfire won’t sound any louder than they should.
 It also means parts of speech in the high range, like sibilant sounds (F, S, and Sh sounds) won’t get lost over voice chat as easily, though that also depends on the microphone of whoever you’re talking to.

-In music, this means you shouldn’t have much trouble with different instruments drowning each other out when they’re not supposed to.
-For instance, In Miles Davis’s chaotic masterpiece “Give it up,” you won’t have much issue keeping track the very slight guitar riffs in the background or the slap bass line despite the booming bass drum and trumpet dominating the low and high ends of the song.
+When listening to music, this means you shouldn’t have much trouble with different instruments drowning each other out when they’re not supposed to.
+For instance, In Miles Davis’s chaotic masterpiece “Give It Up,” you won’t have much issue keeping track the very slight guitar riffs in the background or the slap bass line despite the booming bass drum and trumpet dominating the low and high ends of the song.

 The Arctis 1 Wireless’ detachable 3.5mm mic puts out sound pretty well in line with most gaming headset microphones.
 It de-emphasizes sounds in the bass range, which means people with deeper voices might not sound quite right, and it’s a little on the quiet side.
-The notable dip around 1000Hz is rather uncommon, as it’s not a particularly high frequency.
 Regardless, I didn’t run into any notable issues with clarity.

 Recording a mic sample, I noticed it sounds a little tinny, but if you’re using it primarily for Discord calls: it’s nothing the program’s sound features can’t fix.

 A few considerations are still worth making.
-If you’re a Fortnite obsessive and really want something with surround sound, something like the SteelSeries Arctis 7 is only a little more expensive.
+If you’re a Fortnite obsessive and really want something with surround sound, something like the HyperX Cloud Flight S is only a little more expensive.
 If you’re concerned about the headphones being too shallow, or you game primarily on the Xbox One, the Cloud Alpha is the same price, plugs into console controllers via the 3.5mm jack, and arguably sounds a little better.

 Outside of those situations, there’s little reason not to get the SteelSeries Arctis 1 Wireless—it’s just that good.